IEA-Paris/PPIAS/articles/voluntarism-and-the-self-in-medieval-literature.md

 # References

-Abelard, P. (1995).
-Ethical writings (P. Spade, Trans.).
+Abelard, P. (1995). *Ethical writings* (P. Spade, Trans.).
 Hackett.

 Adams, M. M. (1999).
 Ockham on Will, Nature and Morality.
-In P. V. Spade (Ed.), The Cambridge Companion to Ockham. pp. 245--72.
+In P. V. Spade (Ed.), T*he Cambridge Companion to Ockham*. pp. 245-72.
 Cambridge University Press.

-Aers, D. (2009).
-Salvation and Sin: Augustine, Langland, and Fourteenth-Century Theology.
+Aers, D. (2009). *Salvation and Sin: Augustine, Langland, and Fourteenth-Century Theology*.
 University of Notre Dame Press.

-Aers, D. (2015).
-Beyond Reformation?
-An Essay on William Langland's Piers Plowman and the End of Constantinian Christianity.
+Aers, D. (2015). *Beyond Reformation?
+An Essay on William Langland's Piers Plowman and the End of Constantinian Christianity*.
 University of Notre Dame Press.

-Aquinas, T. (1929).
-In omnes S. Pauli Apostoli epistolas commentaria.
+Aquinas, T. (1929). *In omnes S. Pauli Apostoli epistolas commentaria*.
 Marietti.

-Aquinas, T. (1950--1953).
-Summa theologiae.
+Aquinas, T. (1950-1953). *Summa theologiae*.
 P. Caramello (Ed.).
 Marietti.

-Aquinas, T. (1954).
-Opuscula philosophica.
+Aquinas, T. (1954). *Opuscula philosophica*.
 R. M. Spiazzi (Ed.).
 Marietti.

 Aristotle.
-(1984).
-The complete works of Aristotle: The revised Oxford translation (J. Barnes, Ed.).
+(1984). *The complete works of Aristotle: The revised Oxford translation (J. Barnes, Ed.)*.
 Princeton University Press.

 Augustine.
-(1844--1855).
-Sermones ad populum.
+(1844-1855). *Sermones ad populum*.
 In J. P. Migne (Ed.), Patrologia Latina (Vol. 38).

 Augustine.
-(1968).
-De trinitate libri XV.
+(1968). *De trinitate libri XV*.
 Brepols.

 Augustine.
-(2019).
-Confessions (T. Williams, Trans.).
+(2019). *Confessions* (T. Williams, Trans.).
 Hackett.

-Belo, C. (2007).
-Chance and Determinism in Avicenna and Averroes.
+Belo, C. (2007). *Chance and Determinism in Avicenna and Averroes*.
 Brill.

-Benson, C. D. (1990).
-Chaucer's Troilus and Criseyde.
+Benson, C. D. (1990). *Chaucer's Troilus and Criseyde*.
 Unwin Hyman.

 Berryman, C. (1967).
-The Ironic Design of Fortune in Troilus and Criseyde.
-Chaucer Review, 2, 1--7.
+The Ironic Design of Fortune in Troilus and Criseyde. *Chaucer Review*, 2, 1-7.

-Bobzien, S. (2001).
-Determinism and Freedom in Stoic Philosophy.
+Bobzien, S. (2001). *Determinism and Freedom in Stoic Philosophy*.
 Clarendon.

 Boethius.
-(1973).
-The theological tractates and the Consolation of philosophy (H.F.
+(1973). *The theological tractates and the Consolation of philosophy* (H.F.
 Stewart, E.K.
 Rand, & S. J. Tester, Trans.).
 Harvard University Press.

-Bradwardine, T. (1618).
-De causa Dei contra Pelagium et de virtute causarum ad suos Mertonenses, libri tres.
+Bradwardine, T. (1618). *De causa Dei contra Pelagium et de virtute causarum ad suos Mertonenses, libri tres*.
 H. Savile (Ed.).
 I. Billium.

-Bugbee, J. (2019).
-God's Patients: Chaucer, Agency, and the Nature of Laws.
+Bugbee, J. (2019). *God's Patients: Chaucer, Agency, and the Nature of Laws*.
 University of Notre Dame Press.

-Carruthers, M. (1973).
-The Search for St. Truth: A Study of Meaning in Piers Plowman.
+Carruthers, M. (1973). *The Search for St. Truth: A Study of Meaning in Piers Plowman*.
 Northwestern University Press.

-Chaucer, G. (1987).
-The Riverside Chaucer (L. D. Benson, Ed., 3rd ed.).
+Chaucer, G. (1987). *The Riverside Chaucer* (L. D. Benson, Ed., 3rd ed.).
 Houghton Mifflin.

-Chaucer, G. (2013).
-Troilus and Criseyde: A new edition of the 'Book of Troilus' (B. Windeatt, Ed.).
+Chaucer, G. (2013). *Troilus and Criseyde: A new edition of the 'Book of Troilus'* (B. Windeatt, Ed.).
 Routledge.

-Coleman, J. (1981).
-Piers Plowman and the Moderni.
+Coleman, J. (1981). *Piers Plowman and the Moderni*.
 Edizioni di storia e letteratura.

 Correale, R. M., & Hamel, M. (Eds.).
-(2002).
-Sources and analogues of the Canterbury Tales (Vols.
-1--2).
+(2002). *Sources and analogues of the Canterbury Tales* (Vols.
+1-2).
 D. S. Brewer.

 Curry, W.C.
 (1961).
 Destiny in Troilus and Criseyde.
 In R.J.
-Schoeck and J. Taylor (Eds.), Troilus and Criseyde and the Minor Poets (pp. 34--70).
+Schoeck and J. Taylor (Eds.), *Troilus and Criseyde and the Minor Poets* (pp. 34-70).
 University of Notre Dame Press.

 Davidson, D. (1980).
 How Is Weakness of the Will Possible.
-In Essays on Actions and Events (pp. 21--42).
+In *Essays on Actions and Events* (pp. 21-42).
 Clarendon Press.

-Dickins, B. (1937).
-The conflict of wit and will: Fragments of a Middle English alliterative poem now first edited.
+Dickins, B. (1937). *The conflict of wit and will: Fragments of a Middle English alliterative poem now first edited*.
 School of English Language in the University of Leeds.

-Dihle, A. (1982).
-The Theory of the Will in Classical Antiquity.
+Dihle, A. (1982). *The Theory of the Will in Classical Antiquity*.
 University of California Press.

 Dodd, W. G. (1961).
 The System of Courtly Love.
-In R. J. Schoeck and J. Taylor (Eds.), Troilus and Criseyde and the Minor Poets (pp. 1--15).
+In R. J. Schoeck and J. Taylor (Eds.), *Troilus and Criseyde and the Minor Poets* (pp. 1-15).
 University of Notre Dame Press.

-Donaldson, E. T. (1975).
-Chaucer's poetry: An anthology for the modern reader (2nd ed.).
+Donaldson, E. T. (1975). *Chaucer's poetry: An anthology for the modern reader* (2nd ed.).
 Ronald Press.

-Duns Scotus, J. (1639).
-Opera omnia (L. Wadding, Ed., Vols.
-1--12).
+Duns Scotus, J. (1639). *Opera omnia* (L. Wadding, Ed., Vols.
+1-12).
 L. Durand.

-Duns Scotus, J. (1950--2013).
-Opera omnia (C. Balić et al., Eds., Vols.
-1--21).
+Duns Scotus, J. (1950-2013). *Opera omnia* (C. Balić et al., Eds., Vols.
+1-21).
 Scotistic Commission.

-Duns Scotus, J. (2017).
-Selected writings on ethics (T. Williams, Trans.).
+Duns Scotus, J. (2017). *Selected writings on ethics* (T. Williams, Trans.).
 Oxford University Press.

 Emmen, A. (1966).
-La dottrina dell'Olivi sul valore religioso dei voti.
-Studi Francescani, 63, pp. 88--108.
+La dottrina dell'Olivi sul valore religioso dei voti. *Studi Francescani*, 63, pp. 88-108.

 Finnegan, R. E. (1994).
-'She Should Have Said No to Walter': Griselda's Promise in The Clerk's Tale.
-English Studies, 4, pp. 303--21.
+'She Should Have Said No to Walter': Griselda's Promise in The Clerk's Tale. *English Studies*, 4, pp. 303-21.

 Frankfurt, H. G. (1971).
-Freedom of the Will and the Concept of a Person.
-Journal of Philosophy, 68, pp. 5--20.
+Freedom of the Will and the Concept of a Person. *Journal of Philosophy*, 68, pp. 5-20.

-Frede, M. (2011).
-A free will: Origins of the notion in ancient thought (A. A. Long, Ed.).
+Frede, M. (2011). *A free will: Origins of the notion in ancient thought* (A. A. Long, Ed.).
 University of California Press.

 Georgianna, L. (1995).
-The Clerk's Tale and the Grammar of Assent.
-Speculum, 70, 793--821.
+The Clerk's Tale and the Grammar of Assent. *Speculum*, 70, 793-821.

-Gower, J. (2013).
-Confessio amantis (R. A. Peck, Ed.).
+Gower, J. (2013). *Confessio amantis* (R. A. Peck, Ed.).
 Medieval Institute Publications.

-Hanna, R. (2006).
-The Penn commentary on Piers Plowman (Vol. 2).
+Hanna, R. (2006). *The Penn commentary on Piers Plowman* (Vol. 2).
 University of Pennsylvania Press.

 Hoffmann, T., & Michon, C. (2017).
-Aquinas on free will and intellectual determinism.
-Philosophers' Imprint, 17, 1--36.
+Aquinas on free will and intellectual determinism. *Philosophers' Imprint*, 17, 1-36.

-Horstmann, C. (1895--1896).
-Yorkshire writers: Richard Rolle of Hampole, an English father of the church, and his followers (Vols.
-1--2).
+Horstmann, C. (1895--1896). *Yorkshire writers: Richard Rolle of Hampole, an English father of the church, and his followers* (Vols.
+1-2).
 S. Sonnenschein.

-Huber, E. R., & Robertson, E. (2016).
-The Katherine Group (MS Bodley 34).
+Huber, E. R., & Robertson, E. (2016). *The Katherine Group (MS Bodley 34)*.
 Medieval Institute Publications.

 Irwin, T. (1992).
-Who discovered the will?
-Philosophical Perspectives, 6, 453--473.
+Who discovered the will? *Philosophical Perspectives*, 6, 453-473.

-Kant, I. (1998).
-Groundwork of the metaphysics of morals (M. Gregor, Trans.).
+Kant, I. (1998). *Groundwork of the metaphysics of morals* (M. Gregor, Trans.).
 Cambridge University Press.

-Kent, B. (1995).
-Virtues of the will: The transformation of ethics in the late thirteenth century.
+Kent, B. (1995). *Virtues of the will: The transformation of ethics in the late thirteenth century*.
 Catholic University of America Press.

 Kirk, E. D. (1990).
 Nominalism and the dynamics of the Clerk's Tale: Homo viator as woman.
 In C.D.
-Benson & E. Robertson (Eds.), Chaucer's religious tales (pp. 111--120).
+Benson & E. Robertson (Eds.), *Chaucer's religious tales* (pp. 111-120).
 D. S. Brewer.

 Kretzmann, N. (1988).
 Warring against the law of my mind: Aquinas on Romans 7.
-In T. V. Morris (Ed.), Philosophy and the Christian faith (pp. 172--195).
+In T. V. Morris (Ed.), *Philosophy and the Christian faith* (pp. 172-195).
 University of Notre Dame Press.

-Langland, W. (2006).
-Piers Plowman.
+Langland, W. (2006). *Piers Plowman*.
 In E. Robertson & S. H. A. Shepherd (Eds.).
 W.W.
 Norton.

-Lottin, O. (1942--1960).
-Psychologie et morale aux XIIe et XIIIe siècles (Vols.
-1--6).
+Lottin, O. (1942-1960). *Psychologie et morale aux XIIe et XIIIe siècles* (Vols.
+1-6).
 Abbaye du Mont César.

-Mann, J. (2002).
-Feminizing Chaucer.
+Mann, J. (2002). *Feminizing Chaucer*.
 D. S. Brewer.

 Mann, J. (2010).
 Langland and allegory \[1991].
-In D. Donoghue, J. Simpson, & N. Watson (Eds.), The Morton W. Bloomfield lectures, 1989--2005 (pp. 20--41).
+In D. Donoghue, J. Simpson, & N. Watson (Eds.), *The Morton W. Bloomfield lectures, 1989-2005* (pp. 20-41).
 Medieval Institute Publications.

-Matthews, G. B. (1984).
-It is no longer I that do it....
-Faith and Philosophy, 1, 44--49.
+Matthews, G. B. (1984). *It is no longer I that do it....
+Faith and Philosophy*, 1, 44-49.

 McCall, J. P. (1966).
-The Clerk's Tale and the theme of obedience.
-Modern Language Quarterly, 27, 260--269.
+The Clerk's Tale and the theme of obedience. *Modern Language Quarterly*, 27, 260-269.

-McGrade, A. S. (1974).
-The political thought of William of Ockham: Personal and institutional principles.
+McGrade, A. S. (1974). *The political thought of William of Ockham: Personal and institutional principles*.
 Cambridge University Press.

 Middle English Dictionary.
 (2024).
 Middle English Dictionary.
 Retriew at: https://quod.lib.umich.edu/m/middle-english-dictionary/dictionary.

-Minnis, A. J. (1982).
-Chaucer and pagan antiquity.
+Minnis, A. J. (1982). *Chaucer and pagan antiquity*.
 D. S. Brewer.

 Mitchell, J. A. (2005).
-Chaucer's Clerk's Tale and the question of ethical monstrosity.
-Studies in Philology, 102, 1--26.
+Chaucer's Clerk's Tale and the question of ethical monstrosity. *Studies in Philology*, 102, 1-26.

 Morse, C. C. (1985).
-The exemplary Griselda.
-Studies in the Age of Chaucer, 7, 51--86.
+The exemplary Griselda. *Studies in the Age of Chaucer*, 7, 51-86.

-Nederman, C. J. (1995).
-Community and Consent: The Secular Political Theory of Marsiglio of Padua's Defensor pacis.
+Nederman, C. J. (1995). *Community and Consent: The Secular Political Theory of Marsiglio of Padua's Defensor pacis*.
 Rowman & Littlefield.

 Normore, C. G. (1982).
 Future Contingents.
-In Norman Kretzmann et al. (Eds), The Cambridge History of Later Medieval Philosophy (pp. 358--81).
+In Norman Kretzmann et al. (Eds), *The Cambridge History of Later Medieval Philosophy* (pp. 358-81).
 Cambridge University Press.

 Oberman, H. A. (1962).
-Facientibus quod in se est Deus non denegat Gratiam: Robert Holcot, O.P. and the beginnings of Luther's theology.
-Harvard Theological Review, 55, 317--42.
+Facientibus quod in se est Deus non denegat Gratiam: Robert Holcot, O.P. and the beginnings of Luther's theology. *Harvard Theological Review*, 55, 317-42.

 Ockham, W. of.
-(1967--1989).
-Opera philosophica et theologica.
+(1967--1989). *Opera philosophica et theologica*.
 Franciscan Institute.

 Ockham, W. of.
-(1991).
-Quodlibetal Questions (A. Freddoso & F. Kelley, Trans.).
+(1991). *Quodlibetal Questions* (A. Freddoso & F. Kelley, Trans.).
 Yale University Press.

-Pasnau, R. (2002).
-Thomas Aquinas on human nature: A philosophical study of Summa theologiae 1a 75--89.
+Pasnau, R. (2002). *Thomas Aquinas on human nature: A philosophical study of Summa theologiae 1a 75-89*.
 Cambridge University Press.

 Patch, H. R. (1961).
 Troilus on Determinism.
-In R. J. Schoeck and J. Taylor (Eds.), Troilus and Criseyde and the Minor Poets (pp. 71--85).
+In R. J. Schoeck and J. Taylor (Eds.), *Troilus and Criseyde and the Minor Poets* (pp. 71-85).
 University of Notre Dame Press.

-Raskolnikov, M. (2009).
-Body against Soul: Gender and Sowlehele in Middle English Allegory.
+Raskolnikov, M. (2009). *Body against Soul: Gender and Sowlehele in Middle English Allegory*.
 Ohio State University Press.

 Robertson, D. W., Jr. (1961).
 Chaucerian Tragedy.
-In R. J. Schoeck and J. Taylor (Eds.), Troilus and Criseyde and the Minor Poets (pp. 86--121).
+In R. J. Schoeck and J. Taylor (Eds.), *Troilus and Criseyde and the Minor Poets* (pp. 86-121).
 University of Notre Dame Press.

 Robertson, E. (1990).
 Allegory and the Emotions in 'Sawles Warde.'
-In Early English Devotional Prose and the Female Audience (pp. 126--43).
+In *Early English Devotional Prose and the Female Audience* (pp. 126-43).
 University of Tennessee Press.

 Robertson, E. (2020).
-Soulmaking in Piers Plowman.
-Yearbook of Langland Studies, 34, 11--56.
+Soulmaking in Piers Plowman. *Yearbook of Langland Studies*, 34, 11-56.

-Salter, E. (1962).
-Chaucer: The Knight's Tale and the Clerk's Tale.
+Salter, E. (1962). *Chaucer: The Knight's Tale and the Clerk's Tale*.
 E. Arnold.

 Simpson, J. (1986a).
-From Reason to Affective Knowledge: Modes of Thought and Poetic Form in Piers Plowman.
-Medium Aevum, 55, 1--23.
+From Reason to Affective Knowledge: Modes of Thought and Poetic Form in Piers Plowman. *Medium Aevum*, 55, 1-23.

 Simpson, J. (1986b).
 The Role of Scientia in Piers Plowman.
-In Gregory Kratzmann and James Simpson (Eds.).
-Medieval English Religious and Ethical Literature: Essays in Honour of G. H. Russell (pp. 49--65).
+In Gregory Kratzmann and James Simpson (Eds.). *Medieval English Religious and Ethical Literature: Essays in Honour of G. H. Russell* (pp. 49-65).
 D. S. Brewer.

-Simpson, J. (2007).
-Piers Plowman: An Introduction.
+Simpson, J. (2007). *Piers Plowman: An Introduction*.
 University of Exeter Press.

-Williams, T. (2015).
-The Ethics of John Duns Scotus.
+Williams, T. (2015). *The Ethics of John Duns Scotus*.
 Ethicascoti.com.

-Windeatt, B. (2023).
-Oxford Guides to Chaucer: Troilus and Criseyde (2nd ed.).
+Windeatt, B. (2023). *Oxford Guides to Chaucer: Troilus and Criseyde* (2nd ed.).
 Oxford University Press.

-Zeeman, N. (2006).
-Piers Plowman and the Medieval Discourse of Desire.
+Zeeman, N. (2006). *Piers Plowman and the Medieval Discourse of Desire*.
 Cambridge University Press.